Fine-Tuning Language Models to Know What They Know: Experiments

 \subsection{Metacognitive Ability}

 \cref{tab:overall-result} presents the comprehensive results of various models, revealing critical trends in LLM metacognition and the efficacy of the ESMA method.

-First, closed-source LLMs achieved high scores in raw alignment, driven largely by their superior accuracy and yes ratio.
-Their notably low YFR could suggest these proprietary models likely underwent specific training to minimize factual errors.
-In contrast, open-source LLMs relatively exhibited weak baseline metacognitive performance.
+First, the proprietary results demonstrate why $d'_{\rm type2}$ is essential for a bias-controlled metric of metacognition.
+These models achieve very high direct-question accuracy, ranging from 85.24\% to 93.19\%, and consequently obtain high raw alignment scores.
+However, raw alignment can be inflated when high task accuracy coincides with an overconfident meta response tendency.
+For example, if a model answers 90\% of direct questions correctly, it can achieve 90\% raw alignment simply by answering \texttt{Yes} to every meta question without any item-level information.

+Gemini 3 Flash achieves the highest raw alignment among the proprietary models at 90.71\%, but its $d'_{\rm type2}$ is the lowest among them at 0.68.
+This discrepancy suggests that Gemini's high raw alignment is driven primarily by the match between its high direct accuracy and strong positive response tendency, as reflected in its 96.34\% yes ratio.
+In contrast, $d'_{\rm type2}$ penalizes such response-bias-driven false alarms and therefore better isolates the statistical predictive power of the meta answer.
+The closed-model comparison thus validates the role of $d'_{\rm type2}$ as a bias-controlled metric of metacognitive sensitivity.

+In contrast, open-source LLMs exhibited relatively weak baseline metacognitive performance.
+Their low $d'_{\rm type2}$ scores indicate that their meta answers were only weakly informative about the correctness of their direct answers before fine-tuning with ESMA.

-The application of ESMA produced significant improvements across the board.
-For every model, ESMA caused a sharp increase in $d'_{\rm{type2}}$, elevating scores toward the moderate level of 1.0, accompanied by a consistent rise in raw alignment.
-Notably, Qwen2.5 3B ESMA achieved the highest $d'_{\rm{type2}}$ score of 1.02 across all evaluated models, surpassing even the closed-source counterparts.
+The application of ESMA produced significant improvements across all open-source models.
+For every model, ESMA caused a sharp increase in $d'_{\rm type2}$, elevating scores toward the moderate level of 1.0, accompanied by a consistent rise in raw alignment.
+Notably, Qwen2.5 3B ESMA achieved the highest $d'_{\rm type2}$ score of 1.02 across all evaluated models, surpassing even the proprietary counterparts despite having substantially lower direct-question accuracy.
+This result suggests that ESMA improves metacognitive discrimination, rather than merely inducing a global response-strategy shift.

-Although closed models exhibited superior raw alignment, this appears to be primarily driven by the resonance between their exceptionally high accuracy and yes ratio.
-The comparative results indicate they are less effective at discriminating the correctness of individual responses via the meta ``Yes'' answer.
-This discrepancy exposes the limitations of raw alignment in capturing true metacognitive sensitivity and validates the necessity of $d'_{\rm{type2}}$ metric.
-Ultimately, ESMA proves effective in enhancing the model's pure capacity for correctness discrimination, independent of its general knowledge base.

-When comparing models within the similar parameter class, Qwen2.5 3B outperformed both Gemma3 4B and Llama3.2 3B.
+Within a similar parameter class, Qwen2.5 3B outperformed both Gemma3 4B and Llama3.2 3B.
 Furthermore, the Qwen series illustrates a clear correlation between model size and metacognitive ability.
 This implies that while metacognitive behavior naturally emerges alongside the enhanced generalization of larger models, ESMA consistently propels performance beyond these natural baselines across all model sizes.